 - Keep the goals of highly useful feedback in mind.

 - Write down the three most important aspects you want feedback on.
-This could be anything that you need help with, such grammar, logical order, spelling, terminology, structure, clarity, omissions, style, etc.
+This could be anything that you need help with, such as grammar, logical order, spelling, terminology, structure, clarity, omissions, style, etc.

-- Hand-pick 3 people you know and trust and select them on the skills that covers one of the three most important aspects you’ve listed down under 1.
+- Hand-pick 3 people you know and trust, and select them on the skills that covers one of the three most important aspects you’ve listed down under 2.
 Make sure you select them on qualities you value in them AND those that they enjoy doing.
 I mean, I am good at spelling, but I don’t enjoy editing texts… so please don’t ask me for editing jobs.
 (Believe me, I learned this the hard way).

-- Ask each of these 3 hand-picked people to give you specific feedback on ONE of your three elements, and do this in writing – could be whatsapp, text message, facebook messenger, e-mail, so long as it’s in written form.
+- Ask each of these 3 hand-picked people to give you specific feedback on ONE of your three elements, and do this in writing – this could be by whatsapp, text message, facebook messenger, e-mail, so long as it’s in written form.
 That ensures clarity.
 In addition, this way you will never get conflicting feedback, AND you have all your main points covered.

 - Process the received feedback.